Xunnamius/hashnav/README.md

 		{
 			page: true,

-			params: { type:'' } // The empty string in the trigger object's params sub-object means "if the parameter is present with any value".
-Check out the documentation!
+			/* The empty string in the trigger object's params sub-object means if the "parameter is present with any value".
+Check out the documentation! */
+			params: { type:'' }
 		},

 		function(){ load.a.custom.page(this.get('type')); }